ajz34/Python-xDH/README.md

 Algorithm tutorial and documentation is placed under `docs`.

 Build status is powered by Travis-CI.
-Currently, build status indicates how the
+Currently, build status indicates successfulness of pytest and documentation build.